devbret/online-opsec/README.md

 Now that we have overviewed a number of threat models, let's take a look at the tools and technologies accesible to the average person for remaining safe, private and informed while Online.

 ## Tools
 The tools organized below are useful for remaining secure while Online.
+Special attention has been given to the overall usefulness of each tool for the average person.
+In other words, most of the resources listed below are picked for their simplicity and effectiveness.

 ### Android Device Apps
 * **[Bouncer](https://play.google.com/store/apps/details?id=com.samruston.permission)** - "*...gives you the ability to grant permissions temporarily.
 Want to tag a location or take a photo, but don't want that app to be able to use the camera or get your location whenever it wants?
 Bouncer gives you exactly that.*"
+* **[K-9 Mail](https://k9mail.app/)** - "*...is an open source email client focused on making it easy to chew through large volumes of email.*"

 ### Antivirus
 Reputable and effective antivirus software for Windows computers.